Welcome to Quoydale Accommodation

 We are offering both bed and breakfast, plus the rent of a self-contained cottage.

 The bed and breakfast consists of a self-contained double/twin room with en suite facilities in Quoydale farmhouse.
-According to the time of year, prices vary slightly from £20 to £35 per person per night.
-Evening meals also available.
+The price is £30 per person per night.

 The Cottage is comprised of two bedrooms (double and twin) shower/toilet and kitchen/living room, and includes all amenities.
-Prices vary from £150 to £200 - £350 per week according to the time of year.
+Prices vary from £250 - £300 per week according to the time of year.

 Albert and Fay provide interesting island tours.
 A local man, Albert knows all there is to know concerning the island, its habitat and wildlife.
 Well worth a day out.